The story behind 1918

 In 1998 Tanya and Sid King visited 1918 as guests, 17 years later, in 2015 the opportunity arose for The King Family to be the new custodians of this fine home of Barossa Hospitality.

 They are passionate about serving fresh, seasonally-inspired cuisine, accompanied by carefully selected wines from the Barossa’s best and iconic Australian and International wineries – but guests are also welcome to bring their own special bottle.
 What you’ll also find is a youthful passion and buzz, modern Australian tastes and flavours that are borrowed from Asia and the Middle East, and a genuine willingness to please.

 At 1918 we are passionate about anything that is Barossan produce and we carefully select ingredients incorporating three essential elements; fresh, seasonal and local.

-From this foundation our team of chef’s create a taste experience to highlight the best the Barossa Valley and the season has to offer.
+From this foundation our Head Chef, James Lawrie create’s a taste experience to highlight the best the Barossa Valley and the season has to offer.

-Our poultry is from Barossa Birds, our eggs are free range, our pork, butter & cream are from The Dairyman in Lyndoch, we get some more pork from the Blenkiron’s farm in Keyneton, our beef is grass fed.
+Our poultry is free range from the Barossa Valley, our eggs are free range from Clare, our pork, butter & cream are from The Dairyman in Lyndoch, we get some more pork from the Blenkiron’s farm in Keynton, our beef is grass fed.

 Most of our seafood is from the Spencer Gulf and the fresh fruit & veg is coming from a range of local growers including the kids at Tanunda Lutheran School and our own garden.